Eigenstate capacity and Page curve in fermionic Gaussian states: Introduction

 Here $\rho_A$ is the reduced density matrix of the subsystem $A$, and $n$ is the R\'enyi index.
 The second equality comes from the replica method and is useful for holographic computations \cite{Nakaguchi:2016zqi}.
 It has been shown that in the case of operator excitations, the departure from the maximally entangled state can be captured by its CoE, which can be interpreted as entanglement between quasi-particles \cite{Nandy:2021hmk}.

 This motivates us to consider the CoE in fermionic Gaussian states, with a broader motivation to see how far it can be used as a tool to characterize integrable and chaotic systems.
 In this paper, we derive an exact expression for the average eigenstate CoE for arbitrary bi-partition of the full system as a finite series.
-We show that the average CoE follows the volume-law, and the thermodynamic limit is approached from below, contrary to the behaviour of the average EE found in \cite{Bianchi:2021lnp}.
+We show that the average CoE follows the volume-law, and the thermodynamic limit is approached from below, contrary to the behaviour of the average EE found in \cite{PhysRevB.103.L241118}.
 The behaviour of the average CoE (density) also differs from that of the average EE (density) in small subsystem size.
 It is convex with respect to the subsystem fraction $f$ and vanishes in the limit $f \rightarrow 0$.
 The justification is that as one approaches the limit of the vanishingly small subsystem, the average CoE also vanishes due to maximal entanglement.

-In this context, we study the complex $\mathrm{SYK}_2$ model both analytically and numerically.
-In the thermodynamic limit, we derive an analytic expression for the average CoE which upper bounds the average CoE for fermionic Gaussian states.
+In this context, we study the complex $\mathrm{SYK}_2$ model both analytically and numerically in the thermodynamic limit, and we derive an analytic expression for the average CoE in a closed-form expression.
 Moreover, in this limit, the variance of the average CoE becomes independent of the system size.
 When the subsystem size is half of the full system, the leading volume-law coefficient approaches a value of $\pi^2/8 - 1$.
 We recognize this as a distinguishing feature between integrable and quantum-chaotic systems.